 Prostate removal surgery messes with your other organs and bodily functions.
 Your internal healing does not happen right away, no matter how badly you want it to return to ‘normal’.
 That is something that cannot be measured and put on an exact timeline, which can be hard to accept.
 When you hear of others who have gone through similar treatment and they were back to ‘normal’ in six months, you must not be hard on yourself thinking ‘why am I not there yet?
 I should be there now just like so-and-so was.’
 But when you hear it took someone else two years, you pray your healing will speed up.
 You cannot think those thoughts, you are you.
 Complications happen (my dad had some crazy ones) and your body works in amazing, confusing, healing ways.
 So, let it work, ensure you are doing whatever possible to help it heal, give it the good fuels so it can work properly; your body just went through hell, be gentle with it, be nice, be loving and don’t be afraid to speak your mind and emotions.
 Get it all out.
 Cry if you need, laugh, hug your peeps and never be afraid to share your story.
 You never know who may need a supporting message, some advice or want to help out.

 My dad, Davo, is my hero.
 He taught me everything I know about hockey and being a good teammate, how to work hard, how to fix anything and that sharing your feelings is needed.
 When I go home we sit on the back deck all afternoon and night.
 He is always telling me crazy stories from his life, telling me how he’s feeling or what he’s thinking and giving me life advice.
 After this year he has been reminded to be thankful, to appreciate the small things, to be present and to not be so hard on yourself.
-All things he is constantly remind me and things I think we all need to reminded of a little more often.
+All things he constantly reminds me and things I think we all need to reminded of a little more often.

-Overall, my intended messages with this blog was to 1. remind you that everyone’s journey has bumps along the way and that just because yours is different does not mean it is less important, less impactful or wrong.
+Overall, my intended messages with this blog were to 1. remind you that everyone’s journey has bumps along the way and that just because yours is different does not mean it is less important, less impactful or wrong.
 Everyone is different.
 2. Emotions are good.
 Never feel like you have to hold them in along your journey.
 3. Fuel your body and it will work wonders.
 4. Stop and smell the roses.
 Appreciate the moments and remember that ‘today you are you, that is truer than true.
 There is no one alive that is youer than you.’
-Your journey won’t look like anyone else’s, though cancer or though everyday life, and that’s okay.
+Your journey won’t look like anyone else’s, though cancer or through everyday life, and that’s okay.

 Written by: Laura Vere.
 Laura previously announced for 106.9 “The X” and hosted weekends on air with 1077 2 days FM.
 Laura is now the Marketing Coordinator for the London Lightning and has been heavily involved with ONERUN for many years.